User Friendly Interface

 A wordclock/10 MHz sync reference input accepts a 1x 5V p-p squarewave wordclock signal at 32, 44.1, 48, 88.2, or 96 kHz, or a 10 MHz sinewave or squarewave signal, 0.5 to 5 V peak.
 10 MHz is a common output frequency produced by GPS and rubidium frequency standards.
 You can configure the 5700i to lock its 19 kHz pilot tone and output sample frequency to this input.
 This is particularly advantageous in single-frequency network applications.

 A defeatable diversity delay can delay the FM analog processing output up to 16.2 seconds.
-Delay can be trimmed in intervals of one sample of 64 kHz to match the analog and digital paths in the HD Radio system, eliminating the need to use the delay built into the HD Radio exciter and permitting the 5700i’s internal stereo encoder and composite limiter to drive the ana- log FM exciter.
-Both the 5700i and 5700i/FM offer this feature, making it convenient to use the 5700i/FM in dual-processor HD installations where the digital channel receives independent processing from a processor like Orban’s Optimod 6300 or Optimod-PC 1101(e).
+Delay can be trimmed in intervals of one sample of 64 kHz to match the analog and digital paths in the HD Radio system, eliminating the need to use the delay built into the HD Radio exciter and permitting the 5700i’s internal stereo encoder and composite limiter to drive the analog FM exciter.
+This feature allows you to use the 5700i in dual-processor HD installations where the digital channel receives independent processing from a processor like Orban’s Optimod 6300 or Optimod-PC 1101(e).
 Each output (Analog, Digital 1, Digital 2, Composite) can be independently configured to emit the delayed or undelayed signal.

 The analog inputs are transformerless, balanced 10kΩ instrumentation- amplifier circuits.
 The analog outputs are transformerless balanced and floating (with 50Ω impedance) to ensure highest transparency and accurate pulse response.